catatp.fm Unofficial Accidental Tech Podcast transcripts (generated by computer, so expect errors).

 While this was not the only side project I worked on between then and now, needless to say it took a bit of time to evaluate various solutions and figure out how to implement it.
 This was a nice but unexpectedly large in scope side project to work on in-between the rest of life.
 And it is now March 2021, and it is finally launched.

-A major hat tip to David Smith, who did something similiar a while ago (but which has not been updated in years).
-I leveraged some of the overall UI theme he pioneered for this sort of a project.
+A major hat tip to David Smith, who did something similiar a while ago.
+I leveraged some of the overall UI theme he pioneered for this sort of a project, and then added a bunch more features and functionality to it.

-Note that this project is completely unaffiliated with the hosts of ATP outside of seeking their permission to release it.
+Note that this project is completely unaffiliated with the hosts of the Accidental Tech Podcast outside of seeking their permission to release it.

 Some fun facts about the setup of this project include: